gastonchenet/hopmytrack/CONTRIBUTING.md

   errorUrl: "https://api.website.com/profileError", // (Only if { errorType: RESPONSE_URL }) The response URL returned if the username is unavailable
   headers: Website.DEFAULT_HEADERS, // Request headers
   requestInterval: 100, // The time (in ms) between each request to avoid 429 error code (Too Many Requests)
-  findNames: true, // Telling the tool to search for first and last names
+  findNames: true, // [OPTIONAL] Telling the tool to search for first and last names
-  findLocations: true, // Telling the tool to search for locations
+  findLocations: true, // [OPTIONAL] Telling the tool to search for locations
-  findEmails: true, // Telling the tool to search for email addresses
+  findEmails: true, // [OPTIONAL] Telling the tool to search for email addresses
-  findPhones: true, // Telling the tool to search for phone numbers
+  findPhones: true, // [OPTIONAL] Telling the tool to search for phone numbers
-  findUrls: true, // Telling the tool to search for linked URLs (Useful to link accounts to each others)
+  findUrls: true, // [OPTIONAL] Telling the tool to search for linked URLs (Useful to link accounts to each others)
   nameSelector: ".name", // (Only if { findNames: true }) Telling the tool where to find first and last names (CSS Selector)
   locationSelector: ".bio, .location", // (Only if { findLocations: true }) Telling the tool to search for location (CSS Selector)
   emailSelector: ".bio", // (Only if { findEmails: true }) Telling the tool to search for email adresses (CSS Selector)
   phoneSelector: ".bio", // (Only if { findPhones: true }) Telling the tool to search for phone numbers (CSS Selector)
   urlSelector: ".social-links, .bio", // (Only if { findUrls: true }) Telling the tool to search for linked URLs (CSS Selector)
-  urlExclude: ["facebook.com/websitedotcom"], //  (Only if { findUrls: true }) avoid accidentally collecting the website's social media links
+  urlExclude: ["facebook.com/websitedotcom"], // [OPTIONAL] (Only if { findUrls: true }) avoid accidentally collecting the website's social media links
   usernameOptions: {
-    regex: /^[a-zA-Z][a-zA-Z0-9._-]{1,30}[a-zA-Z0-9]$/, // Make the tool skip this website if the username doesn't match the given RegEx pattern
+    regex: /^[a-zA-Z][a-zA-Z0-9._-]{1,30}[a-zA-Z0-9]$/, // [OPTIONAL] Make the tool skip this website if the username doesn't match the given RegEx pattern
   },
 });